paldier/bbf/README.md

 **NOTE: There are others API related to JSON and CLI command defined in dmjson, dmcommon (.c and .h).**

 ## TIPS ##
-When developing a new parameters/features in the data model C source code, it's highly recommended to use the memory management functions of bbfdm allocate and free because it's freed at the end of each RPCs.<br/>
+When developing a new parameters/features in the data model C source code, it's highly recommended to use the memory management functions of bbfdm allocate and free because it's freed at the end of each RPCs.

 The list of memory management functions of bbfdm are:

 ```plain
 dmmalloc(x)
 dmcalloc(n, x)